dgrinton/fragmentify-js/README.md

 The details:
 ------------

-Fragmenty's syntax consists of attributes added to regular HTML elements.
+Fragmentify's syntax consists of attributes added to regular HTML elements.
 The "require" attribute can be used anywhere.
 The "base" attribute can only be used on a html node.
 The rest of the attributes (we'll call them actions) must be used on children of a html node with the "base" attribute.
 These last attributes